Did you ever imagine that someday you will wake up next to a man who seems to hate you?

-For example, if he has chosen, again, to go out with his friends instead of spending time with you, you may normally react by yelling, hanging up on him, or storming out of the room… or maybe just withdrawing.
+If he has again chosen to go out with his friends instead of spending time with you, you may normally react by yelling, hanging up on him, or storming out of the room… or maybe just withdrawing.

 This is your chance to start dating your husband again.
 Just go out and have fun, like you used to.

-Knowing what and how men think, and if the way you communicate with him is wrong, and understanding why he reacts the way he does – Are all critical things if you want to turn a husband who “hates you” to a husband who adores you.
+Knowing what and how men think, if the way you communicate with him is wrong, and understanding why he reacts the way he does – are all critical things if you want to turn a husband who “hates you” into a husband who adores you.

 And don’t believe anyone who tells you it’s too late.
 Not even him.